Shraddha (TV series): Plot

-Shraddha is the story of a girl named Shraddha who resides in Ujjain with her family – parents, uncle and aunt, two older brothers and their wives.
+Shraddha is the story of a girl named Shraddha (Neha Janpandit) who resides in Ujjain with her family – parents, uncle, aunt, 2 older brothers and their wives.
 She has another brother who studies in Pune.
-Shraddha is going to marry Amit whom her parents have selected for her.
-Shraddha's actual aim in life is to fulfill her parents' dream of visiting the chaar dhaams (the four main places of holy pilgrimage for Hindus).
-Life seems good but Shraddha doesn’t know that her second brother and her sisters-in-law, in fact, don't want the pilgrimage to materialize so they can save money.
+Shraddha is going to marry Amit (Gaurav Wadhera) whom her parents have selected for her.
+Shraddha's aim in life is to fulfill her parents' dream of visiting the chaar dhaams (the four main places of holy pilgrimage for Hindus).
+Life seems good but Shraddha does not know that her second brother and her sisters-in-law, in fact, don't want the pilgrimage to materialize so they can save money.

-Meanwhile, her uncle and aunt instigate her youngest brother Ashok (Siddharth Sethi) to start a business of his own.
+Meanwhile, her uncle and aunt instigate her youngest brother Ashok to start a business of his own.
 They give him money but also steal it.
-Finally Shraddha’s parents offer him their pilgrimage money.
+Finally Shraddha's parents offer him their pilgrimage money.
 Shraddha gets upset and instead asks Amit for their wedding to be a simple affair.
-Amit and his parents agree and the money saved for Shraddha’s wedding goes to Ashok.
-Meanwhile the pilgrimage money gets stolen by her sisters in law.
+Amit and his parents agree and the money saved for Shraddha's wedding goes to Ashok.
+Meanwhile, the pilgrimage money gets stolen by her sisters-in-law.
 Shraddha requests Ashok to hand over his business money to his parents but Ashok runs away from home.

 Shraddha asks Amit to postpone their wedding but this results in their engagement being called off altogether.
 She decides to move on but realizes that not only her second brother and her sisters-in-law, but also her uncle and aunt are greedy and only want the house and money for themselves.
-The only people she can trust are her parents and eldest brother, Santosh (Kashif Khan).
+The only people she can trust are her parents and eldest brother, Santosh.
 She soon meets Swayam who says he is a photographer but actually wants to usurp their house to make a mall.
 He is the brother of Satya Sarkar who is in league with her uncle and aunt.
 In order to raise money, Shraddha accepts to work with him and they become good friends.
 Later his truth is exposed only after she gets the money.
 She is also accused of having an affair with him and is thrown out of the house.
 Her parents are very hurt and also leave house.
 They meet up with Shraddha in the temple and believe her.
-Together they go to stay with Pratima who is Shraddha’s friend.
+Together they go to stay with Pratima who is Shraddha's friend.